Building Loading – Wind Load

 If

-the project is located in a Windborne Debris Region, building shall be designed as a Partially Enclosed structure
+the project is located in a Windborne Debris Region,

-unless this radio button is activated.
+button is activated.
+Checking this box

-Checking this box indicates that you validate all doors and windows meet
+indicates that you validate all doors and windows meet the design code criteria

-the design code criteria for the building/shape to be considered Enclosed.
-This check box is
+for the building/shape to be considered Enclosed.
+This check box is not active for NBCC codes.

 Regional Information: